 Although the site is short on pictures of the device, it does offer a great deal of information about the different configurations available.
 The $313 configuration ships with a 10.1-inch 1,280 x 800 pixel screen, which is swappable.
 Also swappable is the CK-HUB 101 motherboard, which sports HDMI output, two USB ports, four mini PCI Express slots, Bluetooth 4.0, and dual-band Wi-Fi connectivity.
 Populating the processor slot is a CK-Core module with a Samsung Exynos 4412 processor and 2GB of RAM.
 A 16GB CK module provides storage.

 Additional add-ons are already in the works.
 Two core modules will launch simultaneously with the Click-ARM.
-One is paired with the same Exynos 4412 processor found in the base model, but with less RAM, and the other packs an Intel “Bay Trail” processor and 2GB of RAM.
+One is paired with the same Exynos 4412 processor found in the base model, but with less RAM, and the other packs an Intel “Bay Trail” processor and 2GB of

 Another set of cores intended to launch before the end of this year will offer up an even broader selection.
-You’ll be able to get a range of options, including an Exynos 3250 chip with either 512MB or 1GB of RAM on the lower end, or a capable Exynos 5260 chip with between 2-4GB of RAM in the highest tier.
+You’ll be able to get a range of options, including an Exynos 3250 chip with either 512MB or 1GB of RAM on the lower end, or a capable Exynos 5260 chip with between 2-4GB of

 Beyond processors, the offerings include expanded storage (up to 128GB) and radio modules, and the company is also making use of the Mini PCI Express slots.
 Separate components with Ethernet, 3G, GPS, inductive charging pads, and oscilloscopes are in development for release in Q4 2015.